 The Convention came into force on 2 September 1990, and is the first legally binding international instrument to incorporate the full range of human rights civil, cultural, economic, political and social rights.
 Australia ratified the Convention in 1990, and in doing so, is committed to protecting and ensuring children's rights and to being held accountable for this commitment before the international community.

 The Convention is a universally agreed set of non-negotiable standards and obligations.
 These basic standards, also called human rights, set minimum entitlements and freedoms that should be respected by governments, including that children everywhere have the right to participate fully in family, cultural and social life.

 The Child Protection Act 1999, section 5, establishes participation as a legal right for children.
 The legislation requires that the Child Protection Act 1999 is administered in a way that ensures the views of the child and the child's family are considered and the child and the child's parents have the opportunity to take part in making decisions affecting their lives.

 The Child Protection Act 1999, section 59, requires that the Childrens Court may make a child protection order only if it is satisfied the child's wishes or views have been made known to the court.

-The Charter of rights for a child in care,'Kids Rights: Charter of Rights of Children in Care', establishes the right for the child to be consulted about, and to take part in making, decisions affecting the child's life (having regard to the child's age or ability to understand), particularly decisions about where the child is living, contact with the child's family and the child's health and schooling.
+The Charter of rights for a child in care (Child Protection Act 1999, schedule 1) and kid’s rights - Charter of Rights for children in care establishes the right for the child to be consulted about, and to take part in, the decisions that affect the child’s life (having regard to the child's age or ability to understand), particularly decisions about where the child is living, contact with the child's family and the child's health and schooling.

-Child Safety policy and procedures require that children and young people are provided with information and that their views are sought in court proceedings and case planning processes.
-For further information, refer to the Participation in decision-making - children and young people subject to statutory child protection intervention policy Participation in decision-making - children and young people subject to statutory child protection intervention policy .
+Departmental policy and procedures require that children and young people are provided with information and that their views are sought in court proceedings and case planning processes.
+For further information, refer to the Participation by children and young people in decision-making Participation by children and young people in decision-making policy.